rasheedbilly/JavaSocket/README.md

 # JavaSocket
 A Client and Server representation using Java Sockets

-Right now only sends one packet of data.
-I asked StackOverflow if they can help me out!
+Fixed the only one data packet sending issue.
+Now just have add extra functionality to dynamically create packets and send!